RAK2315/Movie-Recommender-System/Documentation.md

         print(f"⚠️ Poster fetch failed for ID {movie_id} → {e}")
         return "https://via.placeholder.com/300x450?text=Error"
 ```
-- Uses TMDB API to fetch poster image for a given movie ID.
+- Makes an API request to **TMDB** using the movie's `id`.
+- If a valid `poster_path` is found, constructs a full poster URL.
+- If not, returns a placeholder poster.
-- Returns a placeholder if poster is missing or the request fails.
+- This ensures the app doesn't break even if posters are missing or the API call fails.

-- NOTE: Generate your own api key from tmdb api and enter it in the code above
+> 🛠 Make sure to **generate your own TMDB API key** and paste it where indicated.

 ---